TomerAberbach/postcss-fontpie/readme.md

         'Ubuntu Mono': `mono`,
       },

-      // An optional function that transforms a url to a path to the font file.
+      // An optional function that transforms a font face to a path to the font
+      // file.
-      srcUrlToFilename: url => join(`./path/to/fonts`, url),
+      resolveFilename: fontFace => join(`./path/to/fonts`, fontFace.src),
     }),
   ]).process(css, { from: inputPath, to: outputPath })
 ).css